 Photo of Robert Smith of The Cure

 Here follows a commentary on select works by the group.
-Is there anything you need to know about the Cure before we start?
-Well, the band is Robert Smith, and… that’s probably it.
-The group is considered goth, although - as is universal with goth groups - they deny it.
+Is there anything a Cure neophyte should know before I dive in?
+Well, the band is comprised of singer/songwriter/guitarist Robert Smith, and an evolving roster of regular, irregular, and highly irregular bandmates.
+In the public consciousness (at least for my age group) the band’s style is considered goth rock.
+Goths certainly like(d) listening to the band, although - as is universal with goth groups - Robert Smith has always denied it.

 Boys Don’t Cry (1979)